All Families Are Psychotic: Inspiration

 The trigger for the book was Coupland's mother's discovery of the Internet, mirrored by Janet's discovery of the Internet in the text.

 In Coupland's 1995 novel Microserfs, the narrator says about his girlfriend: "All she'll say is they are psychotic, as if everybody else's family isn't."

 History

 The novel is one of Coupland's more popular.
 In its initial publication run, it was printed in two halves, glued back to back, so that one cover was upside down.
 The reader was forced, halfway through the novel, to turn the book upside down to continue reading.
-This quirk was eliminated on subsequent print runs, but the cover still retained this peculiar arrangement in some later printings.
+This quirk was eliminated on subsequent print runs; however, the cover still retained this peculiar arrangement in some later printings.